milanto-hery/bioacoustic-detection-pipeline/README.md

 This repository provides an **end-to-end pipeline for bioacoustic species call detection** using convolutional neural networks (CNNs).
 It is designed for **weakly supervised detection**, where **only presence calls are fully annotated**, and absence is implicit.

-The pipeline is notebook-driven and focuses on:
+The pipeline is notebook-driven and focuses on audio preprocessing, CNN training,batch prediction, and event-based detection evaluation (PAM-oriented)
-- Audio preprocessing
-- CNN training
-- Batch prediction
-- Event-based detection evaluation (PAM-oriented)

 ---